Fooducate automatically grades foods and beverage on a scale from A to D. There are 10 distinct grades: A, A-, B+, B, B-, C+, C, C-, D+, and D.

 This type of product does not fly at Fooducate.
 We look for real ingredients that have many more beneficial nutrients to offer than the 5 or 10 a manufacturer may add to a product.

-A product’s category also influence its score.
+A product’s category also influences its score.
 Each product that is added to our database is categorized.
 Categories can be breakfast cereal, yogurt, bread, snacks, etc… In each category, we look at the most relevant nutrients and ingredients and give them more weight compared to others.
 For example – fiber is a very important nutrient in breads and cereals, but really not to be expected in yogurt.

 Some categories can span the entire range of grades from D to A. Others span a smaller range – for example fruits can rate between a B+ to an A, sweetened carbonated soft drinks from D to C- at most, and popcorn from a C to an A-.